-The visible portion of the metal fireplace was evaluated.
-The fireplace is in good condition and no defects or deficiencies were observed.
+METAL FIREPLACES The visible portions of the metal fireplaces were evaluated.
+The fireplaces are in good condition and no defects or deficiencies were observed.
+DAMPERS The fireplace dampers are functioning as intended.

-15.2 DAMPERS

-The fireplace damper is functioning as intended.
 A fireplace damper that is left open when the fireplace is not being used allows huge quantities of heated air to escape up the chimney.
 Keeping your fireplace damper closed will result in a significant reduction in heating costs.
+HEARTH There are cracked tiles in the hearth.
+The cracks appear to be of a cosmetic nature only.
+No action is indicated.